wesgk/OrderingApp/README.md

 # OrderingApp

-## 2015/11/18
+## 2016/02/03
 ## Synopsis

 This is a very simple application written in Angular 1.4.0 & Node Express express v4.2.1.
 It is a inventory-listing/product-ordering app.
 All product orders are stored as .json files inside /app/data/order/.

-Currently the functionality is very limited.
-Orders &amp; Users can be created and edited.
+*Currently the functionality is very limited.*

+> Orders &amp; Users can be created and edited.
-> Vendor options are hard-coded into the mark-up
+> Vendor options supplied via Google Places API
-> All dropdown options in orders and user forms are hard-coded
+..> Options filtered on users proximity, via GeoLocation

 ## Code Samples
 This is the existing order object:
 ```
 $scope.order = {
     vendor: '',
     customerId: 0,
     items: [
     {